 By the end of the Civil War, most Americans considered either Robert E. Lee or Ulysses S. Grant to be a hero.
 The reputations of these two generals, however, would wax and wane over the next 150 years.
 The time has come for a reassessment of these two men, on whom fell the greatest responsibility for the survival or disintegration of the United States.

-This exhibition is far more than a study of Lee and Grant, however.
+This exhibition, on display in 2008, is far more than a study of Lee and Grant, however.
 These generals have come to symbolize the two nations that fought the Civil War.
 Each was a product of his region and his rearing.
 When we investigate the values that they championed and the decisions that they made, which literally changed the course of America's history, we better understand how war came about.
 And when we examine their efforts to forge a reunited nation in the years after the Civil War, we also discover the sectional legacies that many contemporary Americans have inherited from southern gentry and from Yankee self-made men.

 Throughout his life, Robert E. Lee aspired to remarkably high standards of duty, honor, self-denial, and self-control; his personal qualities were thought by many of his contemporaries to be a worthy example.
 Lee was particularly revered in the South.
 Writers defending the "Lost Cause" of the Confederacy described him as a military genius who represented what was best about the Old South.
 By the end of the 1800s, Lee was widely accepted as an American hero.
 Former United States officer Charles Francis Adams could eulogize his onetime opponent as "one of our sacred men" whom we "wish to resemble."
 Sculptors and painters depicted Lee as a noble figure, and Douglass Southall Freeman wrote a Pulitzer Prize-winning biography about the general.
 Winston Churchill ranked Lee as "one of the noblest Americans who ever lived."